brycehazen/NormalizeAddSal/ReadMe.md

 ## Overview

 The `NrmlizAddSAl.py` script is a data cleaning and manipulation tool designed to process and refine multiple `.CSV` files within a directory.
 Its primary purpose is to generate 'Addressee' and 'Salutation' fields based on various conditions and logic.
-The header names need to be in the formatt of RE export i.e. ConsID/Constituent ID needs to be CnBio_ID
+The header names need to be in the formatt of RE export i.e. ConsID/Constituent ID needs to be CnBio_ID.
+Titla and Gender need to be cleaned.
+Blank titles will result in NAn being concatenated, this is intentional.

 ## Features